barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

 ### The linear regression r-squared score is 100%.
 This is suspicous.
+(It makes me itch.)
 ### This brings up a concern of overfitting and possible multicollinearity.